-The estimates for Factor D' are based on the SFY 2020 CMS 372 report and is trended forward to FY2023 based on 1.6% CPI Core.
-The estimate was applied for year one and every year after was adjusted based on a 1.6% average projected CPI Core based on the prior 12 months as identified in the US Congress Joint Economic Committee report for Mississippi in June 2022.
+The estimates for Factor D' are based on the SFY 2022 CMS 372 report data and is trended forward to FY2024 using a 4.4% average projected MEI which was calculated based on estimated increase for Q3 2022 - Q3 2023.
+The estimate was applied for year one and every year after was adjusted based on a 2.8% average projected MEI.
+Projected MEI was calculated based on estimated increases for Q3 2023 - Q2 2028.

-Factor G' is projected higher than Factor D' as utilization of some state plan services including hospital benefits and therapy codes may be more higher for members in nursing facility settings who have more chronic health conditions that cannot be managed at home on the waiver.
+Factor G' is projected higher than Factor D' as utilization of some state plan services including hospital benefits and therapy codes may be higher for members in nursing facility settings who have more chronic health conditions that cannot be managed at home on the waiver.